harplife/zettelkasten/language/International_Phonetic_Alphabet.md

 #### R-Colored Vowels

+`/eə/`, `/ɪə/`, and `/ʊə/` are diphthongs too, but they are special in a way that they are often r-colored.

 #define An [R-Colored Vowel](https://en.wikipedia.org/wiki/R-colored_vowel) (Rhotic Vowel) is a vowel that is modified in a way that results in a lowering in frequency of the third formant.

 | Phoneme | Examples                                     | R-Colored |